 You might think it is too good to be true: Before your event, your attendees are already virtually connected and start interacting with one another through an event app.
 While you are running around to handle logistics at an event, you feel relieved knowing your attendees already answered to others’ questions (for example: wi-fi password) and helped each other on lost items.
 You see that they actively participate in activities and conversations, share information about local attractions, schedule a carpool, chat about a dinner gathering, and share exciting photos.
 And all this happens without needing your great efforts!

-This is actually a real story from many events that made a good use of the Event Bulletin Board on the Whova event app.
+This is actually a real story from many events that made a good use of the Community Board on the Whova event app.
 It has become organizers’ and attendees’ favorite tool!
 Organizers could know how attendees were enjoying the event and directly engage them in an organic way.

 #1) Lost & Found

 Your attendees no longer have to panic when they lose their belongings and find you to ask for help!
-With the Bulletin Board, they can make a post on the bulletin board and other attendees can help find the item.
+They can make a post on the Community Board and other attendees can help find the item.
 While yourself don’t have to make an announcement each time, you can help them faster by providing a good communication channel.

 #2) Questions to Organizers